 Existing privacy-related laws and regulations in the United States and other countries are evolving and are subject to potentially differing interpretations, and various federal and state or other international legislative and regulatory bodies may expand or enact laws regarding privacy and data security-related matters.
-For example, in the U.S., the state of California enacted the California Consumer Privacy Act ("CPPA"), which came into effect on January 1, 2020, and the California Privacy Rights Act ("CPRA"), which will expand upon the CCPA and go into effect in January 2023 (with a lookback period until January 2022).
-The CCPA requires (and the CPRA will require) covered businesses to, among other things, provide certain disclosures to California consumers and afford such consumers certain privacy rights.
+For example, in the U.S., the state of California enacted the California Consumer Privacy Act ("CCPA"), which came into effect in January 2020, and the California Privacy Rights Act ("CPRA"), which came into effect in January 2023, expanding upon the CCPA.
+The CCPA and CPRA require covered businesses to, among other things, provide certain disclosures to California consumers and afford such consumers certain privacy rights.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain security breaches that may increase security breach litigation.
 The CPRA imposes additional obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses and disclosure of sensitive personal information.
 The CPRA also creates a new California data protection agency authorized to issue substantive regulations and could result in increased privacy, cybersecurity and data protection enforcement.
 The CCPA and CPRA have spurred similar legislation in many other states, and we expect this trend to continue.